5 things WWE could do with The Fiend in 2020

 #5 Use his healing powers

-One of the most intriguing pieces of The Fiend's character is his yet-to-be explored (supposed) ability to heal.
-Unfortunately for The WWE Universe, while he has been doing plenty of hurting, fans are yet to have even a glimpse of what his healing powers may be.
-It begs the questions of when the company will actually do it and how it will all play out when they do so.
+One of the most intriguing pieces of The Fiend's character is his yet-to-be explored supposed ability to heal.
+Unfortunately for The WWE Universe, while The Fiend has been doing plenty of hurting, fans are yet to have even a glimpse of what his healing powers may be.
+It begs the questions of when WWE will actually do it and how it will all play out when they do.

 While some might see this as one of the more obscure parts of his character, it does open the door for a plethora of possibilities down the road.
 Maybe it could even be what turns him babyface after a while and helps him interact with other Superstars when there is less focus on him.

-Of course, WWE is going to have to frame this power in a believable way and have it make sense to the overall storyline, but the company has proven themselves more than capable of doing that in the past.
+Of course WWE is going to have to frame this power in a believable way and have it make sense to the overall storyline, but the company has proven themselves more than capable of that in the past.